Smooth Shore Crab

 What is the distribution of Cyclograpsus audouinii?

-Most of Australian coasts including around Tasmania excluding the NT
+Most of the Australian coast including around Tasmania excluding the NT

 How big does Cyclograpsus audouinii grow?